 Harassment from United Credit Recovery Bureau (UCRB)?

 Have you been enduring harassment from United Credit Recovery Bureau (UCRB)?
 Do you wish there was a way to stop them?
-United Credit Recovery Bureau (UCRB) is a licensed third-party debt collector within the united states.
+United Credit Recovery Bureau (UCRB) (also known as UCRB debt collection, and the Bureau of Collection Recovery) is a licensed third-party debt collector within the United States.
 Located in West Seneca, New York, United Credit Recovery Bureau (UCRB) collects debts from consumers whose accounts have gone into delinquency.

 If you have been receiving routine debt collection calls, you should know by now that debt collectors prioritize recovering debts over being nice and respectful, so do not be surprised when you keep getting an insensitive number of phone calls and comments from UCRB collections.
 There are laws guiding debt collection but many times, debt collectors have a hard time staying on the right side of the law.
 Many complaints have been filed by tired and frustrated customers who have been harassed in one way or the other by these debt collectors.
 If United Check Recovery Bureau debt collection is harassing or threatening to you in any way, do not be afraid, instead, let them know that you are aware of your rights, and they are crossing their legal boundaries.
 Get evidence against them by recording their calls and keeping a file for any documents you receive from them.